-On-Board Link W914 DS to R (FIGURE 56)
+On-Board Link W914 (DS to R) -- FIGURE 50

-On-board link W914, is a clippable connection between terminals DS and R on the integrated control.
+On-board link W914 is a clippable connection between terminals DS and R on the integrated control.
 W914 must be cut when the furnace is installed with either the Harmony III zone control or a thermostat which features humidity control.
 If the link is left intact the PMW signal from the Harmony III control will be blocked and also lead to control damage.
-See TABLE 26 on page 49 for operation sequence in applications including SLP99UHV, a thermostat which features humidity control and a single-speed outdoor unit.
-TABLE 27 gives the operation sequence in applications with a two-speed outdoor unit.
+Refer to TABLE 25 for operation sequence in applications including SLP99DFV, a thermostat which features humidity control and a single-speed outdoor unit.
+TABLE 26 gives the operation sequence in applications with a two-speed outdoor unit.

-On-Board Link W951 R to O (FIGURE 56)
+On-Board Link W951 (R to O) -- FIGURE 50